 Fused glass, hand painted with vitreous pigments, 'Inspired by the element of water and the recent documentary 'Seaspiracy'.
 The piece conveys an emotion set within an ethereal being – calm, yet concerned - responding to the alarming issues of marine welfare and increasingly worsening health of our ocean.'

 “For whatever we lose (like a you or a me), it's always our self we find in the sea.” e.e. cummings.
 'This piece reflects my love of the sea and attempts to create dynamic energy and movement within the rigid medium of glass.'

 Julia Gonyou 'Tangled Up in Blue - Made in Alliance with Shark Allies'

 Lead oxide and enamel painted on float glass

 'Ghost nets, bycatch and illegal fishing are major contributors to a 90% decline in worldwide shark populations.
 Recklessly, these nets entangle and destroy natural ecosystems and their inhabitants.
-Sharks are integral to healthy oceans and must be protected from unsustainable practices.'
+The panel will be auctioned off in the first half of 2023 by Shark Allies.'

 Fused Spectrum glass, Reusche glass paint and enamels.
 'Coral reefs are an ecosystem in grave danger due to global warming.
 Despite their apparent remoteness to our everyday lives here, they are of huge importance to the health of ocean life.
 The divers remind us that humans are connected to this environment, and pique nostalgia for my diving days!'